Back to top

 Already receiving Government-funded aged care services:

-The first step is to contact your current provider and request a review of your care plan.
-They will contact your My Aged Care assessor and may recommend amending your current care plan or arranging a reassessment.
+Start by contacting your current provider and request a review of your care plan.
+They can speak to your SAS assessor to update your plan or arrange a new assessment if needed.

 You weren’t eligible in the past:

-If you were deemed ineligible in the past, your needs or circumstances may have changed since your last assessment.
-A benefit of the ACAT assessment is you can request a reassessment at any time.
+If you weren’t eligible before, your needs or circumstances may have changed since your last assessment.
+A benefit of the SAS assessment is you can request a reassessment at any time.

 Need help with this process?